vuongducphuong/documentation/content/applications/marketing/surveys/create.rst

 sending it out to the participants by clicking :guilabel:`Test` in the upper left corner of the survey template page.

-When activated, Odoo redirects the page to a test version of the survey on the front end of the website.
+When activated, Leansoft redirects the page to a test version of the survey on the front end of the website.
 This page displays how the survey will look to participants.
 Proceed to run through the survey, like a normal participant, to check for errors.

 To return to the survey template form in the backend, simply click the :guilabel:`This is a test survey.
 Edit Survey` link in the blue banner along the top of the page.
-Once Odoo redirects the page to the survey template in the backend, make any further changes, as needed, before officially sending the survey out to participants.
+Once Leansoft redirects the page to the survey template in the backend, make any further changes, as needed, before officially sending the survey out to participants.